Ponoi River Fishing

 Mornings on the Ponoi can start as early as 5:00 a.m. with an unguided visit to the Home Pool.
-From 6:30 a.m. on tea and coffee are available in the Big Tent.
+From 6:30 a.m. on, tea and coffee are available in the Big Tent.
 At 7:30 a.m., cereal, fruit, yogurt, and fresh pastries are available.
 At 8:00 a.m., a hot breakfast is served.
 At 8:45 a.m., your guide will meet you at your tent and escort you to the boats, a 5-minute walk.
 If you prefer, you can get a lift in one of the all-terrain vehicles.
 Either way, you do not have to carry your gear.
 Once on the river, you might travel up to 35-minutes before fishing.
-You'll have a streamside lunch then continue fishing.
+You'll have a streamside lunch, then continue fishing.
 You'll return to the Camp at 6:00 p.m.
-Enjoy a sauna before dinner, which is at usually at 8:00 p.m.
+Enjoy a sauna before dinner at 8:00 p.m.
 The big home pool right in front of the Camp is retained as open water for those who want to fish earlier in the day or after dinner.

 Ponoi River Fishing Seasons

 The Ponoi season runs from late May to early October.
 The largest number of fish are caught during the first five weeks of the season